Exposure to air pollution increases violent crime rates, study finds.

 The researchers made no claims on the physiological, mechanistic relationship of how exposure to pollution leads someone to become more aggressive; their results only show a strong correlative relationship between such crimes and levels of air pollution.

-The researchers were careful to correct for other possible explanations, including weather, heat waves, precipitation, or more general, county-specific confounding factors.
+The researchers were careful to correct other possible explanations, including weather, heat waves, precipitation, or more general, county-specific confounding factors.

 The team published a companion paper in the Journal of Environmental Economics and Policy with similar results that used monthly crime statistics.
-A third paper in Epidemiology, with lead author Jesse Berman at University of Minnesota and co-authors from CSU, used EPA pollution monitor databases and different statistical techniques and came to similar conclusions.
+A third paper in Epidemiology, with lead author Jesse Berman at the University of Minnesota and co-authors from CSU, used EPA pollution monitor databases and different statistical techniques and came to similar conclusions.